 Small children might find it hard to tell the difference between something to be looked at and something to be played with.
 And some little kids have a good time playing with about every object they get their little hands on.
 So use height to your advantage and put any decorations or ornaments that look like toys up high.

-How to Pet-Proof Your Christmas Decorations
+Ideas on How to Pet-Proof Your Christmas Trees, Ornaments and Decorations

 Get an Artificial Tree